Manoj345-blah/Rust-Block/README.md

-This is a basic implementation of a cryptocurrency in Rust.
+This is a basic implementation of a blockchain in Rust.
 Here's a breakdown of the main components:

 Transaction: Represents a transfer of coins from a sender to a recipient.
 Block: Contains a list of transactions and metadata like index, timestamp, and previous block's hash.